mariusz-schimke/GiGraph/README.md

 #### Label justification

-The DOT [escString](http://www.graphviz.org/doc/info/attrs.html#k:escString) type also supports escape sequences that left- or right-justify individual lines of text.
-They appear in the end of the lines they justify.
+The DOT [escString](http://www.graphviz.org/doc/info/attrs.html#k:escString) type also supports escape sequences that left- or right-justify individual lines of label text.
 Below is an example how to format text using them implicitly (by *DotTextFormatter*) or explicitly (by string concatenation).

 ```c#
 graph.Nodes.Add("Foo", attrs =>